MarcusE1W/absolute-beginner/content/post/micro-syntax1.md

 For a quick overview about syntax highlighting read this documentation for micro  [colors](https://github.com/zyedidia/micro/blob/master/runtime/help/colors.md)

+The micro help on syntax files can also be found with the command 'help colors', a bit hidden at the end of the text.

 This text gives a simple introduction how to build a syntax highlighting file for micro.

 The examples of this text cut together gives a template for your own definitions.